LearnWeb3DAO/Flow-Track/FNS-Part-1.md

 Similar to how the `NonFungibleToken` standard defines `Collection` - where each user has a `Collection` of their own stored in their storage, and that collection contains the NFTs they own from that smart contract, the `FungibleToken` has `Vault`s.

 A `Vault` is nothing more than a collection of tokens.
 You could define a `Vault` to be empty, to have some portion of the total tokens you own of that type, or to have all the tokens you own of that type.
-It is completely upto the user.
+It is completely up to the user.

 In context of the Registrar, we will create an empty `Vault` for the `FlowToken` - which is the token we will accept for payment in exchange for these domains.
 As users buy new domains, or renew existing ones, they will be making deposits to this `Vault`.